Iranian labor law: Social protection

 Iran has a comprehensive social protection system with some 28 social insurance, social assistance, and disaster relief programs benefiting large segments of the population.
 These programs include training and job-search assistance, health and unemployment insurance, disability, old-age and survivorship pensions, and in kind- or in-kind transfers including subsidies (e.g., housing, food, energy), rehabilitation and other social services (e.g. long-term care services for the elderly), and even marriage and burial assistance.

 Despite significant achievements in human development and poverty reduction, serious challenges to growth call for reform.
 While labor-market pressures continue to increase because of demographic dynamics and increased participation of women in the labor force, Iran’s economy is still unable to generate enough needed jobs to absorb the new flows into the labor market and at the same time reduce unemployment extensively.

 In addition to income tax, employers are required to contribute to the State Social Security Fund and the Employment Fund.
-For social security and unemployment insurance, the employee pays 7% of salary (between the ages of 18–65), employer (20 to 23%), the State (3%).
+For social security and unemployment insurance, the employee pays 7% of salary (between the ages of 18 and 65), employer (20 to 23%), the State (3%).
 Independent workers pay 12–18%, depending on the type of coverage sought.
 In 2003 the minimum standard pension was 50 percent of the worker’s earnings but not less than the amount of the minimum wage.

 The social security makes it possible to ensure the employees against unemployment, the disease, old age (retirement pension), the occupational accidents.
 Iran did not legislate in favour of a universal social protection, but in 1996, the Center of the statistics of Iran estimates that more than 73% of the Iranian population is covered by a Social Security.
 The Organization of the social security, managed by the Ministry of social protection, delivers also family benefits and of maternity under certain conditions.
 Iran spent 22.5 percent of its 2003 national budget on social welfare programs.
 More than 50 percent of that amount covered pensions.

 Welfare programs for the needy are managed by more than 30 individual public agencies and semi-state organizations called Bonyad, as well as by several private non-governmental organizations.
 In 2003 the government began to consolidate its welfare organizations in an effort to eliminate redundancy and inefficiency.